 There are dozens of new features in iOS 11, the upcoming update to the iOS operating system for iPad, iPhone and iPod touch.
 In small but significant ways, Apple has altered the look and interface of the OS, and added important features that will change the way you communicate with your friends, travel, get your news, listen to music and (particularly on iPad) work on the go.
 Read next: iOS tips

 There are more changes, indeed, than could reasonably be covered in a single article.
-Instead, we're going to pick out our top 5: the new features you're going to love most when the update drops.
+Instead, we're going to pick out our top 5: the new features you're going to love most when the update drops tomorrow (19 September).

-iOS 11 will be made available to everyone running a compatible device - iPhone 5s or later, iPad mini 2, iPad Air 1 or later, or iPod touch sixth generation - as a free update in the autumn.
-(Probably September, alongside the iPhone 8.)
-In the meantime, you can try out the following features, and more, by signing up to the public beta.
+iOS 11 will be made available to everyone running a compatible device - iPhone 5s or later, iPad mini 2, iPad Air 1 or later, or iPod touch sixth generation - as a free update.

 The first thing we noticed when we installed the beta, this is also probably the most significant change to the interface.